-- The starting point is that the representatives are employed by the relevant institution and may be supported and temporarily replaced by paid employees of the trade unions; - There should be real compensation of the individual participant at the level of the institution.
+- The starting point is that the representatives are employed by the relevant institution and may be supported and temporarily replaced by paid employees of the trade unions; - 2.
+There should be real compensation of the individual participant at the level of the institution.
 Local agreement should be achieved in this regard; - 3.
 Participants should experience no adverse effects as a result of these activities on their work, their career opportunities and their future prospects; - 4.
 The number of representatives shall be permitted in the local consultation as is stipulated in the consultation protocol of the CAO; - 5.
 Employers at the level of the institution shall provide the facilities that the trade unions reasonably require for the execution of their activities.
-This shall include that: - trade unions are able to hold meetings that relate to their activities during working hours and that representatives may attend such meetings; spaces shall be made available free of charge;

-- members, including the trade union officials and the trade union consultants, are given the opportunity to maintain relationships with their colleagues - fellow members and potential members; and - upon introduction, new employees should receive the information adopted by the local consultation regarding the relevant trade unions. - 6.
-The agreements in this article will be implemented at the institutions by 1 January 2019 at the latest.
+This shall include that: - trade unions are able to hold meetings that relate to their activities during working hours and that representatives may attend such meetings; spaces shall be made available free of charge; - members, including the trade union officials and the trade union consultants, are given the opportunity to maintain relationships with their colleagues fellow members and potential members; and - upon introduction, new employees should receive the information adopted by the local consultation regarding the relevant trade unions.